DevendraSingh7465/Academic-Project/Banking App Using Java Swing/README.md

 # Academic-Project

-In this project, we have to choose one project to complete in 1st year so I decided to do Simple Banking Application Project.

-Simple Banking Project includes 5 major Operations after the Login proccess:
+This project is created using Apache Netbeans and VS Code.

+In this project I have created a simple banking application in which you can perform these operations :
+1. Sign up
+2. Sign in
-1. Deposit Money
+3. Deposit Money
+4. Withdraw money
+5. Your Profile with signup information
+6. Feedback
+7. and Logout.

+There are total 4 JFrames :
+1. Sign up
-2. Withdraw Money
+2. Sign in
-3. Check Balance
+3. main page
-4. Transaction history
+4. personal information
-5. Logout